BIPAC

-BIPAC (Business-Industry Political Action Committee) is a bi-partisan organization that assists employers and employees to engage in the political process.
-The goal is to elect "business friendly" candidates.
-Founded in 1963 it is one of the first PACs in America (Political action committee).
-As a PAC, it solicits donations from members and the general public.
+BIPAC (Business-Industry Political Action Committee) is a political organization that was founded in 1963, with the stated goal of electing "business-friendly" candidates.
+It was one of the first political action committees in America.

+It primarily endorses Republican candidates, but also endorses some Democratic candidates.

 History

-BIPAC was founded in 1963 as “an independent, nonpartisan group to serve as a political action arm for American business and industry.”
-It is known as the very first business political action committee (PAC).
-They conduct extensive biennial studies of employer-to-employee communications programs through both national polling and surveys within companies deploying a grassroots communications strategy.
+BIPAC was founded in 1963 as “a political action arm for American business and industry”.

-In August 1963, members of the business community provided seed funding to establish BIPAC with the goal of electing business-friendly candidates.
+In August 1963, members of the business community provided seed funding to establish BIPAC with the goal of electing "business-friendly" candidates.
 The group is not officially affiliated with either political party.

 Operations

 Several distinct legal entities operate within the framework of BIPAC: